 This is where the real work begins!

 Towards the later phase of stage one, organisations typically move beyond looking at efficiency and recognise the importance of engagement.
-Delivering training at reduced cost is all well and good, but how can you make sure your training is actually lodging in the minds of your learners?
+Delivering training at a reduced cost is all well and good, but how can you make sure your training is actually lodging in the minds of your learners?

 At this stage learning managers typically care about the following: